FK Olimpik: Post-war period

-The 1995–96 season had the team play in the First League of Bosnia and Herzegovina, but that same year they were relegated from the top tier of Bosnian football.
-The team would regularly enter and fall out of that tier for the next couple of years.
-Those moments brought along a myriad of various scenes, everything from euphoria whenever the team returned to the top tier to despair whenever they fell back out again.
-Those years the club was still in its infancy and was not yet ready to tackle the largest clubs in the country, the system was not put up yet with realistic grounds which would, throughout the following years, appear as a basic problem of the club.
-Many skilled, quality players who later participated both abroad and in the Bosnia and Herzegovina national team, acquired their affirmation through Olimpik.
-Some of them were not able to reach success by means of realistic predispositions, and some reached their maximal ability.
+The 1995–96 season saw the team play in the First League of Bosnia and Herzegovina, but they were relegated at the end of the season.
+The team alternated between promotion and relegation for several years.
+During this time, the club brought through several future Bosnia and Herzegovina national team players.

-Olimpik can with pride mention the names of players who carried its jersey during the period after the war.
-Names such as Almedin Hota, Zajko Zeba, Samir Muratović, Munever Rizvić, Šopović, the brothers Dalibor and Miodrag Nedić, Muamer Vukas, Muamer Jahić, Sead Bučan, Edin Đuderija, Edis Čindrak and many more players who shared both good and bad moments with everybody in the club.
+Well-known post-war Olimpik players have included Almedin Hota, Zajko Zeba, Samir Muratović, Munever Rizvić, Šopović, the brothers Dalibor and Miodrag Nedić, Muamer Vukas, Muamer Jahić and Sead Bučan.

 Olimpik in the merged league

 During the seasons of 2000–01 and 2001–02 will remain in the history of the club as some of the most successful.
 The team managed in those two seasons, led by the trainers Boris Bračulj and after him Jusuf Čizmić, to carve out a spot in the newly merged league with the previous First league of Herceg Bosna, in which the team competed with a force equal to many other clubs who competed with them there, and in the last round of the season 2000–01 with a win against FK Sarajevo and the goals made by Gredić and Cerić, made sure they would remain in the elite for another year.

 The team consisted of the following players at the time:

 Alen Krak, Dženan Uščuplić, Almir Seferović, Nihad Suljević, Nihad Alić, Muamer Jahić, Samir Mekić, Emir Obuća, Almir Gredić, Tarik Cerić, Aner Ljeljak, Sead Bučan, Zajko Zeba, Elvir Ljubunčić, Ahmed Hadžispahić, Hasanović and Edis Čindrak.

 After the successful run to remain in the league, the team was relegated the following year, and in that moment difficult times came upon the club.
 What was stated earlier was being iterated again, that the club did not have a strategy nor vision of development and even if it had a good quality at the time for competition in the Bosnian top league, simply experienced relegation.